 10. Mexican Food – Corn, Avocado, Lime, and Chilis!

 The culinary heritage of Mexico is flavorful and rich!
 Modern Mexican food originates from Native Indian, African, and Spanish overtones.
-It has become a culinary powerhouse worldwide; everyone loves it!
+It has become a culinary powerhouse worldwide and everyone loves it!

 Staple foods include corn, beans, chilis, tomatoes, pork, cacti, avocados, and a variety of squashes.
 Mexicans also love their food spicy.
 They add chilis and lime to everything, including tortilla chips, potato chips, roast meat, soups, fruit, and even dessert.